History of Zeus

 1977 – Zeus achieves Underwriters Laboratory (UL) approval for its products.
 Meanwhile, the Raritan plant produces automotive push-pull cables with filled abrasion-resistant tubing

 1981 – Mr. Tourville visits South Carolina with the State Development Board to look at potential facilities for expansion.
-A short time later, Zeus announces that it has purchased a facility in Orangeburg, SC.
+A short time later, Zeus announces the purchase of a facility in Orangeburg, SC.
 The building is an 1897 Santee / South Carolina Cotton Mills building on the National Registry of Historic Places.
-A PTFE extruder is subsequently built for Orangeburg, and the first ten employees are trained at Orangeburg-Calhoun Technical College.
+A PTFE extruder is built for the Orangeburg site, and the first ten employees are trained at Orangeburg-Calhoun Technical College.

 1982 – The Orangeburg, SC, facility opens with ten employees working a single shift.
-Barry Stewart is the first plant manager and Donald Kirby is the first production employee there.
+Barry Stewart serves as the first plant manager and Donald Kirby serves as the first production employee.
 In time, Zeus moves its headquarters to Orangeburg.

-1989 – Executive Management and Sales offices are relocated from the facility in Raritan, NJ, to Orangeburg, SC.
+1989 – Executive Management and Sales offices relocate from the facility in Raritan, NJ, to Orangeburg, SC.
 Mr. Tourville becomes Chief Executive Officer, and John Worley is named President and Chief Operating Officer.
-Zeus also purchases a warehouse next to the Orangeburg plant and begins renovations for new Sales and Marketing offices to be located there.
+Zeus also purchases a warehouse next to the Orangeburg plant and begins renovations for new Sales and Marketing offices.

 1991 – Zeus celebrates 25 years in business, and Mr. Tourville is awarded the Key to the City of Orangeburg.
 PEEK extrusion process is also developed.